MrOlm/inStrain/docs/user_manual.rst

 3. Dereplicate the entire set of genomes that you would like to profile (all genomes from all environments) at 97-99% identity, and filter out low quality genomes.
 Recommended software: dRep, checkM.

+4. Create a :term:`scaffold-to-bin file` from the genome set.
+Recommended software: `parse_stb.py <https://github.com/MrOlm/drep/blob/master/helper_scripts/parse_stb.py>`_

-4. Create a bowtie2 index of the representative genomes from this dereplicated set and map reads to this set from each sample: Recommended software: Bowtie2
+5. Create a bowtie2 index of the representative genomes from this dereplicated set and map reads to this set from each sample: Recommended software: Bowtie2

-5. Profile the resulting mapping *.bam* files using inStrain.

-6. Use *inStrain genome_wide* to calculate genome-level microdiveristy metrics for each originally binned genome.
+6. Profile the resulting mapping *.bam* files using inStrain to calculate genome-level :term:`microdiveristy` metrics for each originally binned genome.

 An important aspect of this workflow is to **map to many genomes at once**.
 Mapping to just one genome at a time is highly discouraged, because this encourages :term:`mismapped reads<mismapped read>` from other genomes to be recruited by this genome.
 By including many (dereplicated) genomes in your bowtie2 index, you will be able to far more accurately filter out :term:`mismapped reads<mismapped read>` and reduce false positive SNPs.
+See :doc:`important_concepts` for more info.

+For instructions on merging your genomes with a public database, see Tutorial #3 of :doc:`tutorial`.

 Using a single genome .fasta file
 ``````````````````````````````````````
 If your .fasta file is a single genome, the main consideration is that it should be a good representative genome for some organism in your sample.
-Ideally, it was assembled directly from that sample, isolated from that sample, or you have some other evidence that this genome is highly representation of a species in that sample.
+Ideally, it was assembled directly from that sample, isolated from that sample, or you have some other evidence that this genome is highly representative of a species in that sample.
 Regardless, you should check your `inStrain plot` output and `scaffold_info.tsv` output file to be sure that your inStrain run had decent coverage and breadth of coverage of the genome that you use before attempting to interpret the results.

 Remember, your .fasta file can be a subset of the .fasta file that was used to create the .bam file.
 You can create a .bam with all dereplicated genomes from your environment, but then just pass a .fasta file for only the genomes of particular interest.
 This approach is recommended as opposed to creating a :term:`bam file` for just each genome, as it reduces :term:`mismapped reads<mismapped read>`

 Using a metagenomic assembly
 `````````````````````````````````
 You can also pass inStrain an entire metagenomic assembly from a sample, including both binned and unbinned contigs.
 In this case, the output inStrain profile will include population information for each contig in the set.
-To  break it down by microbial genome / species, you can include a scaffold to bin file to generate results by genome.
+To  break it down by microbial genome / species, you can include a :term:`scaffold-to-bin file` to generate results by genome.

 Preparing the .bam file
 ++++++++++++++++++++++++++

 InStrain is designed primarily for paired-end Illumina read sequencing, though un-paired reads can also be used by adjusting the run-time parameters.
 We recommend using the program Bowtie2 to map your reads to your genome.

 Bowtie2 default parameters are what we use for mapping, but it may be worth playing around with them to see how different settings perform on your data.
 It is important to note that the ``-X`` flag (capital X) is the expected insert length and is by default ``500``.
 In many cases (e.g., 2x250 bp or simply datasets with longer inserts) it may be worthwhile to increase this value up to ``-X 1000`` for passing to Bowtie2.
 By default, if a read maps equally well to multiple genomes, Bowtie2 will pick one of the positions randomly and give the read a MAPQ score of 1.
-Thus, if you'd like to remove :term:`multi-mapped reads<multi-mapped read>`, you can set you minimum mapQ score to 2.
+Thus, if you'd like to remove :term:`multi-mapped reads<multi-mapped read>`, you can set the minimum mapQ score to 2.

 Other mapping software can also be used to generate .bam files for inStrain.
 However, some software (e.g. BBmap and SNAP) use the fasta file scaffold descriptions when generating the .bam files, which causes problems for inStrain.
 If using mapping software that does this, include the flag ``--use_full_fasta_header`` to let inStrain account for this.